adriapr/lab-guide/chapter-literature.md

 # Literature list

 Here are some papers that are relevant to one or more projects.
-Please only add papers here which you have read, and leave a comment of why a paper might be relevant to others.

-We will exchange/review "this might be interesting" papers in Evernote.
+This is a list to get started and will not be complete.
+Other papers can be found in Evernote.

+## Evernote

+You should have access to some Evernote notebooks, including 20-Planner and 22-Reference.
+The 22-Reference notebook contains 400+ paper PDFs, some with notes on them.
+Instructions on how to search for relevant papers within this list can be found in 20-Planner.

 ## General